Experience with installing, maintaining, and troubleshooting Cisco

 Specifically, electric power-line workers have hazardous jobs.
 A worker can be electrocuted if he or she comes in contact with a live cable on a high-voltage power line.
 When workers engage live wires, they use electrically insulated protective devices and tools to minimize their risk.

 Power lines are typically higher than telephone lines, increasing the risk of severe injury from a fall.
 To prevent injuries, line installers use fall-protection equipment when working on poles or towers.
 Safety procedures and training have significantly reduced the danger for line workers.
 However, the occupation is still among the most dangerous.
-As a result, telecommunications and electrical line workers have a rate of injuries and illnesses that is higher than the national average.
+As a result, telecommunications and electrical line workers have a higher rate of injuries and illnesses than the national average.

 Although most work full time during regular business hours, some line installers and repairers must work evenings and weekends.
 In emergencies or after storms and other natural disasters, workers may have to work long hours for several days in a row.